whage/thesis/thesis.md

 - "Abstract types and the dot notation": https://xavierleroy.org/bibrefs/Cardelli-Leroy-dot.html

 # Evolution of type systems

 - mi volt elötte, mi szülte az igényt, hogyan alakultak ki
 - különböző szintek - mi szerint? "fejlettség"?

+The first type systems appeared in the 1950s, when the desiners of the Fortran language wanted to make numerical computations more efficient by distinguishing between integer-valued arithmetic expressions and real-valued ones.
+This allowed the compiler to generate the appropriate machine instruction making the program more efficient.
+[@pierce-types-and-prog]

+> In the late 1950s and early 1960s, this classification was extended to structured data (arrays of records, etc.)
+> and higher-order functions.
+In the 1970s, a number of even richer concepts (parametric polymorphism,
+> abstract data types, module systems, and subtyping) were introduced, and type systems emerged as a field in its own right.
+> At the same time, computer scientists began to be aware of the connections between the type systems
+> found in programming languages and those studied in mathematical logic, leading to a rich interplay
+> that continues to the present.
+>
+> [@pierce-types-and-prog, p.
+10]

 # Classification of type systems
 - http://blogs.perl.org/users/ovid/2010/08/what-to-know-before-debating-type-systems.html